thayer11/library-app/README.md

 ## Add A User Lib

 So now that we can view which libraries a `user` has joined, we can go ahead and make a button that allows a user to `join` a library.
+BONUS: only show the join button if the current user hasn't joined that library yet! (hint: try using `exclude?`)

 Let's go back to `libraries#index` and add a button to do just that.